jamway/Quadcopter_Simulator/README.md

 # This repo is cloned from Udacity's Deep Learning Nanodegree for review
-## The content in the notebook is filled by myself
-The following is the original readme for reference
+The response in Quadcopter_Project.ipynb is filled by myself The following is the original readme for reference